Zacchaeus00/MCTS/README.md

 # MCTS
-An Go implemetation of the Monte Carlo Tree Search algorithm
+A Go implemetation of the Monte Carlo Tree Search algorithm

 More than 20 times faster than the [Python implementation](https://github.com/pbsinclair42/MCTS) by Paul Sinclair et al.